memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 $ west build --board nrf52840dk_nrf52840 --build-dir ../build
 ```

 But wait, we didn't "do anything Devicetree" yet, did we?
 That's right, someone else already did it for us!
-After our first look into Zephyr and after exploring Kconfig, we're familiar with the build output of our Zephyr application, so let's have a look!
+After our first look into Zephyr and exploring Kconfig, we're familiar with the build output of our Zephyr application, so let's have a look!
 You should find a similar output right at the start of your build:

 ```
 -- Found Dtc: /opt/nordic/ncs/toolchains/4ef6631da0/bin/dtc (found suitable version "1.6.1", minimum required is "1.4.6")